 Companies participating in the VCRP support safety review processes by the FDA, provide information about cosmetic products and ingredients, their frequency of use, and businesses engaged in their manufacture and distribution.

 The VCRP is not a cosmetic approval program or a promotional tool.

 Cosmetics are not subject to FDA premarket approval.

 Registration of a cosmetic establishment, assignment of an establishment registration number, listing a cosmetic product, or assignment of a CPIS number does not mean that FDA has approved the firm or its products.

-OTC Monographs are not subject to user fee, yet (Over-the-Counter Monograph Drug User Fee Act or OMUFA).
+OTC Monographs are not subject to user fee, yet.

 All foreign establishments must notify FDA of the name, address, phone, and email address of their United States agent.